Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 - It’s recommended to water the plant during the morning hours.

 - If sunlight exposure decreases, watering requirements will also decrease.
-If sunlight exposure increases, watering requirements will increase.
+If sunlight exposure increases, watering requirements will also increase.

-- Water the tree at regular intervals during the growing season so your Bonsai can adapt to the watering schedule.
+- Water the tree at regular intervals during the growing season so your bonsai can adapt to the watering schedule.